 Florida College is a four-year undergraduate liberal arts institution that offers degrees at the baccalaureate and associate levels.
 At the baccalaureate level, Florida College offers the Bachelor of Arts (BA) degree and the Bachelor of Science (BS) degree.
 These degrees are designed to be completed in four years.
 The actual duration of one's course of study is dependent on the student's course load, course selection, remedial or repeated coursework, or additional majors and minors selected.
 Students enrolled in education programs in which requirements for Teacher Certification are established by the State of Florida are required to adjust their program to meet the current Department of Education requirements as these rules change.
 At the associate level, the college offers the Associate in Arts (AA) degree.
 This degree is designed to be completed in two years.
-The College is dedicated to providing a broad liberal arts program that is both challenging and sound.
-An ideal of Florida College is to provide an opportunity for young men and women to study the Bible while they are educated in the liberal arts.
+The College is to provide an opportunity for young men and women to study the Bible while they are educated in the liberal arts.
 The ultimate aim in this mission is to prepare students better for service to their Creator and to humanity.